GSA/icsp/_pages/strategic-priorities/staff-development.md

----
+ï»¿---
 title: Staff Development
 section: strategic-priorities
 ---
-<p>ICSP supports the growth of the statistical system’s most important asset…the men and women who work in the statistical agencies.
+<p>ICSP supports the growth of the statistical system's most important asset - the men and women who work in the statistical agencies.
 While each agency has its own commitment to deepening human capital, ICSP offers specialized support through educational programs, one-on-one mentoring, and efforts to discover and develop talented individuals with an interest in data science subject matter.</p>